thomas-yancey/phase-0/reflections.md

 - rm removes or deletes a file
 - help - this one I had to run to find out - it appears to list alot of available bash functions and can be used for more info.

+###1.4 Forking and Cloning Reflection
+steps to creating a new repo
+- log into your github account
+- click the + icon in the top right corner of the page and select new repository
+- fill out the required and select your customizations
+- when naming your repository use a naming convention of first-second-third steps to fork a repository
+- make sure you are logged into your Github account
+- go to the desired repo you want to fork
+- click the fork button in the top right corner of the page under your profile icon steps for cloning a repository
+- go to the repository you would like to clone
+- copy the git path that is in the HTTPS box above the repository contents
+- open your terminal and cd into the directory you would like to make the clone
+- type “git clone” and than paste the git path you had just copied
+- you may have to enter a password for your Github account

+in setting up git and Github in this lesson I did not struggle too much.
+The setup came off as pretty straight forward.
+The portion I struggled with the most was the diagram early on in the video. conceptually it was difficult to wrap my head around the different stages of the branches but I hope to understand with practice.